lukejkelly/TraitLab/README.md

 * Original paper: [Nicholls and Gray (2008)][1]
 * Missing data and rate heterogeneity: [Ryder and Nicholls (2011)][2]
-* Lateral trait transfer: [Kelly (2016)][3], [Kelly and Nicholls (2017)][4]
+* Lateral trait transfer: [Kelly and Nicholls (2017)][3]
-* Couplings to diagnose convergence and construct unbiased estimators: [Kelly, Ryder and Clarté (2021)][5]
+* Couplings to diagnose convergence and construct unbiased estimators: [Kelly, Ryder and Clarté (2021)][4]

+See the TraitLab [website][5] for an overview of TraitLab's features and related publications.
+The [manual][6] contains a full description of the tools in TraitLab and a step-by-step tutorial.
-The TraitLab [website][6] includes more information, and the [manual][7] (soon be updated to include lateral transfer and couplings) describes how to conduct analyses.
-README files in the `borrowing` and `coupling` directories provide more details on these methods.
+README files in the `borrowing` and `coupling` directories provide more details on how to run those methods.

 ---

 ## Requirements

-TraitLab runs in Matlab.
-The lateral transfer and coupling methods use functions in additional Matlab toolboxes; see the README files in the corresponding folders for details.
+TraitLab runs in Matlab with its Statistics and Machine Learning toolbox.
 Please get in touch if you have any issues.

 ---